equinor/neqsimExcelCapeOpen/README.md

 # NeqSim - Excel and Cape Open
 [NeqSim (Non-Equilibrium Simulator)](https://equinor.github.io/neqsimhome/) is a tool for estimation of fluid behaviour for oil and gas production.

-neqsim.NET is the Visual Studio project using the NeqSim library for development of a Excel interface and a Cape-Open interface.
+NeqSim Excel and Cape Open is the Visual Studio project using the NeqSim library for development of an Excel interface and a Cape-Open interface.
 The Cape Open interface makes it possible to use NeqSim in Cape Open compatible simulation tools such as HYSYS, PROII and Unisim.

 ## Installation
 An installation file for NeqSim (Excel and Cape Open) is available under releases: https://github.com/equinor/neqsim.NET/releases